How to improve cash flow: 8 methods 2022

 6. Improve your cash flow forecasting

-Your cashflow forecast will let you know how healthy (or otherwise) your business is now and will be in the future.
-It is vital that you don’t see a cashflow forecast as a one-off exercise, but something that must be updated and maintained, to give you an ongoing understanding of your cash position.
+Your cash flow forecast will let you know how healthy (or otherwise) your business is now and will be in the future.
+It is vital that you don't see a cash flow forecast as a one-off exercise but as something that must be updated and maintained to give you an ongoing understanding of your cash position.

-There are some great software options to automate your cashflow – some may already be available in the financial accounting package you use in your business.
+Some great software options to automate your cash flow may already be available in the financial accounting package you use in your business.
 Either way, making use of automation here can save you time and effort.

 It’s time to take control of your cash flow forecasting with this free webinar from TAB.